-Senthil Velan, Senior Animator - Tau Films, was also a Senior Animator at the Oscar-winning studio, Rhythm & Hues, where he worked on several award-winning projects, including Life of Pi (2012).
+Senthil Velan is a Senior Animator at Tau Films.
+He was also a Senior Animator at Rhythm & Hues Studios, where he worked on several award-winning projects, including Life of Pi (2012).
 His recent animation credits also include his work in prominent Hollywood projects, such as, Night at the Museum: Battle of the Smithsonian (2009), The Mummy: Tomb of the Dragon Emperor (2008) and The Golden Compass (2007).

 Senthil was one of the pioneering animation instructors at Rhythm & Hues University (RHU) where he trained animation apprentices at Rhythm & Hues Studios facilities in Hyderabad, Mumbai, and Kuala Lumpur for projects, such as, Yogi Bear (2010) and Alvin and the Chipmunks: The Squeakquel (2009).

-Andreas has an M.A from The German Film School for Digital Production - Elstal, Germany.
+Andreas has a Diploma in Visual Effects from The German Film School, Elstal, Germany.

-Walt Jones is the overall creative lead for the computer graphics work at Tau Films.
-He has over 20 years of experience in production and design and has contributed to over a dozen feature films in the past decade alone, as well as numerous music videos and commercial projects.
-Walt has worked extensively with international teams throughout Asia, North America and Europe.
-He was nominated for Visual Effects Society awards for Life of Pi and Movie Park Germany’s The Lost Temple.
-Walt was part of the teams that won Academy Awards for their work on The Golden Compass in 2008 and Life of Pi in 2013.
+Walt Jones is the Creative Director and Visual Effects Supervisor at Tau Films.
+He is the overall creative lead for the computer graphics work at Tau Films.
+He has over 20 years of experience in production and design and has contributed to over twenty feature films in the past decade alone, as well as numerous music videos, television and commercial projects.
+Walt has worked extensively with international teams throughout Asia, North America and Europe, most prominently in India and China.
+He was nominated for Visual Effects Society (VES) awards for Life of Pi (2013) and Movie Park Germany’s The Lost Temple (2015).
+Walt was part of the teams at Rhythm & Hues Studios that won Academy Awards for their work on The Golden Compass in 2008 and Life of Pi in 2013.

-Edward Dawson Taylor is currently working as a senior CG supervisor at Pure Imagination.
-He has been a Lead Software Architect for large multinational clients, as well as a Senior CG artist in movies, TV, commercials and live events (having worked for ILM, Disney and Digital Domain on Blockbusters like Jurassic World, The Lion King and Jungle Book).
+Edward Dawson Taylor is a Senior Technical Artist at Roborace and is also the owner of Edge Visual.
+He was previously a senior CG supervisor at Pure Imagination and has been a Lead Software Architect for large multinational clients, as well as a Senior CG artist in movies, TV, commercials and live events (having worked for ILM, Disney and Digital Domain on Blockbusters like Jurassic World, The Lion King and Jungle Book).

 Co-founder of successful world touring group The Sancho Plan, Edward loves to use cutting edge technology to create engaging and inspiring experiences, as well as beautiful world class imagery.